Skip to main content

 Built on historical seasonality, AR aging curves, and project schedules.
 Seasonal dips that used to be surprises are now predicted 6 weeks out.

-We were doing $8M and had no idea which jobs were profitable.
+We were doing $8M and couldn’t tell you which jobs were actually making money.
 Level broke it down by job, by customer, by tech.
-Turns out our biggest account was losing us money.
+Our highest-revenue account had the thinnest margins — we just couldn’t see it until the overhead was allocated properly.

 Mike H.